MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 ### Restriction: The scanner server cannot have internet connectivity

+While the unified labeling client cannot apply protection without an internet connection, the scanner can still apply labels based on imported policies.

 To support a disconnected computer, perform the following steps:

-1. Configure labels in your policy, and then import the policy using the [Import-AIPScannerConfiguration](https://docs.microsoft.com/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration?view=azureipps) cmdlet.
-While the unified labeling client cannot apply protection without an internet connection, the scanner can still apply labels based on imported policies.
+1. Configure labels in your policy, and then use the [procedure to support disconnected computers](rms-client/clientv2-admin-guide-customizations.md#support-for-disconnected-computers) to enable offline classification and labeling.

+1. Enable offline management for content scan jobs:

+    1. Set the scanner to function in **offline** mode, using the [Set-AIPScannerConfiguration](https://docs.microsoft.com/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet.

-1. Configure the scanner in the Azure portal, by creating a scanner cluster.
-If you need help with this step, see [Configure the scanner in the Azure portal](deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).
+    1. Configure the scanner in the Azure portal by creating a scanner cluster.
+For more information, see [Configure the scanner in the Azure portal](deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).

     1. Export your content job from the **Azure Information Protection - Content scan jobs** pane using the **Export** option.

-1. In a PowerShell session, run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the exported settings.
+    1. Import the policy using the [Import-AIPScannerConfiguration](https://docs.microsoft.com/powershell/module/azureinformationprotection/import-aipscannerconfiguration) cmdlet.

+    Results for offline content scan jobs are located at: **%localappdata%\Microsoft\MSIP\Scanner\Reports**

+1. Enable offline management of network scan jobs:

+    1. Set the Network Discovery service to function in offline mode using the [Set-MIPNetworkDiscoveryConfiguration](https://docs.microsoft.com/powershell/module/azureinformationprotection/set-mipnetworkdiscoveryconfiguration) cmdlet.

+    1. Configure the network scan job in the Azure portal.
+For more information, see [Creating a network scan job](deploy-aip-scanner-configure-install.md#creating-a-network-scan-job).

+    1. Export your network scan job from the **Azure Information Protection - Network scan jobs (Preview)** pane using the **Export** option.

+    1. Import the network scan job using the file that matches our cluster name using the [Import-MIPNetworkDiscoveryConfiguration](https://docs.microsoft.com/powershell/module/azureinformationprotection/import-mipnetworkdiscoveryconfiguration) cmdlet.

+    Results for offline network scan jobs are located at: **%localappdata%\Microsoft\MSIP\Scanner\Reports**

 ### Restriction: You cannot be granted Sysadmin or databases must be created and configured manually